troyhacks/MoonLight/docs/moonlight/layouts.md

 * MoonLight will use the layout definition to generate a **mapping** of the effects to a real world light layout.
 Most simple example is a panel which has a snake layout.
 The mapping will create a layer for effects where the snake layout is hidden.

 ## Layout 🚥 Nodes

+Below is a list of Layouts in MoonLight.
+Want to add a a Layout to MoonLight, see [develop](https://moonmodules.org/MoonLight/develop/overview/).
+See also [Live scripts](https://moonmodules.org/MoonLight/moonbase/module/liveScripts/) to add runtime effects (🚧)

 | Name | Preview | Controls | Remarks
 | ---- | ----- | ---- | ---- |
 | Panel | ![Panel](https://github.com/user-attachments/assets/1a69758a-81e3-4f1f-a47e-a242de105c93)| <img width="320" alt="Panel" src="https://github.com/user-attachments/assets/60e6ba73-8956-45bc-9706-581faa17ba16" /> | Defines a 2D panel with width and height |